hyperledger-archives/avalon/PREREQUISITES.md

 Development Kit (SDK).
 They are normally set by sourcing the Intel SGX SDK activation script (e.g. `source /opt/intel/sgxsdk/environment`)

-- `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` also contain the the path to [OpenSSL](#openssl) package config files and libraries, respectively, if you build your own OpenSSL.
+- If you build your own OpenSSL (not the usual case), `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` also contain the the path to [OpenSSL](#openssl) package config files and libraries, respectively.
   You need to do this when pre-built OpenSSL version 1.1.1d or later packages are not available for your system

 - `SGX_MODE`
 Optional variable used to switch between the Intel SGX simulator and hardware